Liam-Eagen/BulletproofsPP/README.md

 base and whether to share the digits.
 The schema can also specify public inputs and outputs to the transaction.

-The witness is specified via a seperate json file, which is a list of objects specifying the amount, type (for reciprocal range proofs), and optionally a blinding value for preexisting commitments.
+The witness is specified via a separate json file, which is a list of objects specifying the amount, type (for reciprocal range proofs), and optionally a blinding value for preexisting commitments.